Aniruddha-Tapas/GitCheck/README.md

 # GitCheck

-Input your github profile link to get a code style score
+Input your github profile link to get a code style score and suggestions to improve your coding style.
+You can check the webapp out at http://checkgitout.com!

 ## Setup
 ```